Athithya117/Hybrid-RAGOps-aws/docs/pulumi_aws/01_network/core_network.md

 # Common failure modes & how to fix them

 1. **`FlowLog` fails to write to S3**: check bucket policy, KMS grants & `aws:SourceAccount` conditions; ensure FlowLog resource uses the exact bucket ARN and that the Flow Logs service principal is allowed by both bucket policy and KMS key policy.
 Use the `describe-flow-logs` AWS CLI command to see `FlowLogStatus`.
-2. **Glue job fails**: check IAM role attached to glue job for `s3:GetObject` on the raw prefix and `s3:PutObject` on parquet prefix; check logs in CloudWatch Logs (Glue job logs appear there).
+2. **Glue crawler misconfigurations**: check IAM role attached to the crawler for `s3:GetObject` on the raw prefix and `glue:*` permissions as needed; check crawler logs in CloudWatch.
-3. **Athena queries scan too much data**: ensure ETL writes partitioned Parquet; run `MSCK REPAIR TABLE <table>` or have the crawler run to add partitions.
+3. **Athena queries scan too much data**: ensure S3 delivery is Parquet and partitioned; run `MSCK REPAIR TABLE <table>` or have the crawler run to add partitions.
 Prefer partitioned Parquet to raw gz.
 4. **Pulumi preview shows destructive changes**: inspect stack config and resource names; if you changed bucket naming defaults, Pulumi may try to replace buckets — avoid accidental bucket rename by setting explicit `FLOW_LOG_S3_CREATE_NAME`.
 5. **Provider API mismatch errors**: pin Pulumi / pulumi-aws versions in `requirements.txt`.